KarimBastami/TheGuardian-News-Scraper-V2/README.md

 ### Main Features:
   - Supports link crawling and iterating through pagination to gather all the articles
-  - Proper identification of article types and accordingly scraping criteria changes
+  - Proper identification of article types and accordingly changing scraping criteria
   - Simple console based user interface to retrieve and read articles based on the user's criteria of choice